• Home

 Big Data, Business, business intelligence, data governance, data management, Data protection, Data Warehouse, privacy, Strategy

-IMGThere was a time, when absolute discretion was an important maxim in the relationship between a liberal professional (doctor, banker, solicitor, architect etc.) and their clients, but times have changed, and are continuing to transform at an ever increasing pace.
-Continue reading →
+When absolute discretion was an essential maxim in the relationship between a liberal professional (doctor, banker, solicitor, architect, etc.) and their clients, but times have changed.
+They are continuing to transform at an ever-increasing pace.

 14 Tuesday Oct 2014